fhirschmann/algolab/doc/final.rst

 (:func:`~algolab.stations.cluster_stations`).

-Where appropriate, our algorithms operate on a spherical mercator projections adapted to the points being used.
+Where appropriate, our algorithms operate on a spherical mercator projections adapted to the region of interest.
 Because the global mercator projection was too inaccurate (distance between Darmstadt and Frankfurt being 41km instead of 27km), we chose to use a transverse mercator projection with a meridian lying near the center of the region of interest (51°N).